fentosc/starter-hugo-academic/content/inprogress/bf2023/index.md

 abstract:

 # Summary.
 An optional shortened abstract.
-summary: This paper studies how improvements in the highways network affect firm dynamics and the geographical distribution of economic activity.
+summary: This paper studies how firm dynamics drive the aggregate and distributional effects of infrastructure on economic growth and development.

 tags:
 - Source Themes